faiqraedaya/Spectra/README.md

-# Spectra Analyser
+# Spectra
+*Smart Parts Evaluation & Counting Tool for Risk Assessment

-A PDF analysis application for detecting and categorizing objects in technical drawings.
+A P&ID analysis application for detecting and categorizing objects using deep learning models with an intuitive GUI, built for frequency analysis in Quantitative Risk Assessments.

+## Features

+- **PDF Analysis**: Load and analyse PDF documents
+- **Object Detection & Addition**: Detect objects using Roboflow API or add manually
+- **Section Management**: Assign and organise objects by sections
+- **Frequency Analysis**: Calculate object frequencies by size categories
+- **Export Results**: Export analysis results to CSV

 ## Project Structure